H.R. 5511: Algorithmic Accountability Act of 2025

 H.R.
 5511 Common Questions

-What are critical decisions under the Algorithmic Accountability Act of 2025?
+What companies would be covered by the Algorithmic Accountability Act of 2025?

-The bill requires companies to assess whether consumers get notice, opt-out options, transparency, explainability, and a way to contest or appeal decisions under the Algorithmic Accountability Act of 2025 (SEC.
-4).
+The bill doesn't directly grant those rights to consumers.
+Instead, it requires covered companies to assess whether they offer notice, opt-out options, transparency, explainability, and a way to contest or appeal decisions — and to document any gaps.
+The FTC would set further requirements through rulemaking.

 Based on H.R.
 5511 bill text